Megidd/wireguard-docker/README.md

 ## Mobile clients

-Official mobile clients are availble by WireGuard.
+Official mobile clients are available for WireGuard.

 ## Some needed commands